Frequently Asked Questions

 Can I bring carrots for the reindeer?

 Unfortunately, our reindeer don't eat carrots, preferring their natural diet of sedges, lichens, blaeberries and birch.
 We also feed them a carefully balanced cereal-based supplementary feed, so they're very well fed.
 As arctic animals, they simply don't recognise carrots as food, as they don't grow in their natural habitat.
+You are, however, extremely welcome to bring cake, chocolate or sweets for the herders!

 How long does the Hill Trip last?